ARVINDTRONICS/nextjs-cv202529927-vulnerable-app/README.md

 ## Exploitation

 - Attackers can craft requests to `api/admin-data` while including a specially crafted header, effectively bypassing token validation.

+x-middleware-subrequest: src/middleware:src/middleware:src/middleware:src/middleware:src/middleware

 - This vulnerability undermines the existing security model, allowing unauthorized access to sensitive data.

 ## Mitigation Strategies

 1. **Validate credentials in every API route that requires protection:** Do not rely solely on middleware for authentication checks—ensure server-side validation is performed within the API handler itself.
-2. **Upgrade to the latest Next.js version:** If this vulnerability has been patched in newer releases, updating to the latest stable version is strongly recommended.
+2. **Upgrade to the latest Next.js version:** This vulnerability has been patched in newer releases, updating to the latest stable version is strongly recommended.
 3. **Isolate backend and database services:** Although Next.js is a full-stack framework, it is best practice to separate backend and database operations into dedicated services while using Next.js primarily for frontend and Backend-for-Frontend (BFF) functionality.

 ## Contribution